kbaggen/SPINDELMATE/README.md

 ### Parts needed
-An ESP32 DevKit1 or M5stack ATOM S3 LCD or M5stack ATOM S3 Lite, a usb cord and a TickTax box to hold it all, and ensure some moisture protection.
-Currently, it have been tested with various ESP32, but  ESP32 DevKit1 (esp-wroom-32 devkit v1) seems to have best and most stable bluetooth connection, hence, the sole version we support.
-If you wish to use the TempControl function you will need Plugs from Tasmota, Shelly and/or Sonoff in DIY mode (se more below).
+An ESP32 DevKit1 or M5stack ATOM S3 LCD or M5stack ATOM S3 Lite, a usb cord and a TickTax box to hold it all if using ESP32, and ensure some moisture protection.
+If you wish to use the TempControl function you will need Plug from Tasmota or Shelly.

 ### Installing and Download
 Please download .exe. install programs for M.5.0 version under relase (see right sidebar):